reynarzz/UnityEditorGame/README.md

-A game that runs in the Unity editor, without using Unity's play mode at all.
+A game that runs in the Unity editor, without using Unity's play mode at all!

 ## How does this work?
 This is accomplished thanks to a custom engine created with C# using Unity's types, such as Texture and the old GUI system; no custom internal/native functions were created as part of my main goal.